Iniquitatis/sd-webui-temporal/docs/temporal/additional_notes.md

     * Applying any kind of frame preprocessing drives an image farther from what Stable Diffusion produces, so in some cases might also help.
 * Keep an eye on the space on your HDD, as thousands of just 512x512 images might fill it up quickly.
 * **General/Start from scratch** + **General/Save session** combo is useful when experimenting/tinkering with the parameters before starting the longer rendering process.
+* ControlNet depth maps can be used as masks inside the preprocessing tab's effects.
+For example, applying a blurring masked by a depth map can create sort of a depth of field.